-This surgery is staffed by four Veterinary Surgeons, three Veterinary Nurses, four Receptionists and our Practice Administrator.
+This surgery is staffed by four Veterinary Surgeons, three Veterinary Nurses, three Receptionists and our Practice Administrator.

 Our Vets are: Katherine Baines, Vanessa Miller, Louise Kirk, and Charlotte Wilson.

 Katherine Baines (ne้ Reynolds) joined us in July 2008 from the University of Liverpool.
 She was brought up in Melton Mowbray but has now happily adapted to living in Belper.
 She has a knack of attracting, and solving, unusual cases, and she is interested in Veterinary Acupuncture.
 She became a director in October 2010 (and got married to a Belper lad in August 2012!).
 Find out about M&T Acupuncture here